navya-eedula-03/Map-Reduce-Algorithms-and-PySpark-Streaming/A1/ReadMeA1.md

 The set is then converted back to a list and sorted.
 (b) The number of accidents that took place in that hour.
 This is implemented by using a simple count() function.

+## Task 2:

+### mapper.py

+The starting coordinates (latitude and longitude) are sent to the specified URL using the POST request which returns the json payloads containing the state and city.
+Three arguments, namely, ending latitude, ending longitude, and maximum distance are fed into the command line.
+The dist() function calculates the Euclidian distance between the pair of coordinates which is then compared to the previously passed distance.
+The output of mapper.py is a string of the following format: state : city

+### reducer.py

+The output of mapper.py is taken as input from STDIN using the sys module.
+The string is converted into a dictionary with 'state' as key and 'city' as value.
+The unique values of 'city' are found and sorted lexicographically.
+A counter, total_accidents, is incremented to find the total number of accidents that took place in the state to produce the required output.